 Point defects can also be further introduced via e-beam irradiation.
-Komsa et al. successfully demonstrated the creation of point defects, predominantly anion vacancies, in monolayer MoS_2 , triggered by e-beam irradiation.
-Although the calculated knock-on damage threshold is 80 kV or higher, Although the calculated knock-on damage threshold is 80 kV or higher, and V{Se} defects were still generated in monolayer TMDCs under prolonged e-beam irradiation even at a lower voltage of 60 kV.
-Bhis is clearly different from graphene, where knock-on damage prevails Although the energy transferred from an energetic electron to the target atom is higher than the displacement threshold).
+Komsa et al. successfully demonstrated the creation of point defects, predominantly anion vacancies, in monolayer MoS2, triggered by e-beam irradiation.
+Although the calculated knock-on damage threshold is 80 kV or higher, VS and VSe defects were still generated in monolayer TMDCs under prolonged e-beam irradiation even at a lower voltage of 60 kV.
+This is clearly different from graphene, where knock-on damage prevails (i.e., a sputtering event only occurs when the energy transferred from an energetic electron to the target atom is higher than the displacement threshold).
 The experimental results indicate that defect generation in semiconducting TMDCs monolayers under e-beam irradiation most likely proceeds via ionization damage or is catalyzed by hydrocarbon surface contaminants.
 Whatever the mechanism of defect production, electron-beam irradiation provides a simple way to generate additional anion vacancies in selected regions in monolayer TMDCs, which can then be driven to form other functional defects (as discussed later).